 When we are exposed to stress our body produces cortisol.
 Cortisol then directs the distribution of energy to different organs that control the stress response, such as the heart, brain and muscles.
 It makes an increase in blood sugar levels so that glucose is readily available to the cells so that they body can perform under stress.
 It also suppresses functions that are not deemed necessary for immediate survival such as the immune system, digestive system and reproductive system.
 Remember, this hormone is also referred to as our fight or flight hormone, it is what we want pumping through our body when the sabre tooth tiger was chasing us through the jungle.
 Once the stress that we were exposed to has gone, then cortisol levels drop, blood sugar levels drop and the immune, digestive and reproductive systems kick back up again.
 This is a normal stress response, and it is what the body was designed to do.

 The degree of the stress response to a situation is different for everybody.

-Some people seem to manage high levels of stress whilst others can get in a state of panic over the smallest of things.
+Some people seem to manage high levels of stress whilst others can get into a state of panic over the smallest of things.
 The problem with the stress that we experience today is that it is not usually of a single origin.
 It is the compound stress of work, family, emotional trauma, physical illness, reliance on stimulants and chemical exposure that we see today that can just make it too hard for some people to cope.

-The problems lies when we are in a chronic state of stress and thus cortisol levels are constantly elevated.
+The problems lie when we are in a chronic state of stress and thus cortisol levels are constantly elevated.
 Cortisol naturally fluctuates over a 24 hour period, with it being highest in the morning so that we have the energy to get out of bed, and then it drops in the evening so we can sleep.
 When someone is chronically stressed they have high levels of cortisol all the time.
 We consider this to be the first phase of adrenal fatigue.
-During this phase the patient often comments that they feel ‘tired but wired’.
+During this phase, the patient often comments that they feel ‘tired but wired’.